CodingAvenue/codestop-course-php-oop/content/Inheritance/Inheritance.q.md

 ```
 /// type=SS, answer=[5]

-remove the `private` visibility keyword in the property definition `private $course;` on line 4 of `Student.php`.
+Remove the `private` visibility keyword in the property definition `private $course;` on line 4 of `Student.php`.
 Execute the program.
 What is the error message?

  - syntax error, unexpected `'extends'` (T_EXTENDS) on line number 2